 Jordi Labs specializes in the analysis of plastics and has the experience and knowledge to make your E&L study a success.
 Jordi partners with our customers to develop and execute E&L studies empowered by more than 3 decades of analytical experience and state of the art instrumentation.

-Browse our Extractables & Leachables (E&L) Research
+Browse our Extractables & Leachables (E&L) Testing Research

 Our team of PhD chemists is researching this rapidly changing area of analytical chemistry.
 We will publish our white papers and case studies here.